Use these cruise cabin hacks and must have cruise accessories to instantly upgrade your stateroom!

 #3 | Travel Laundry Bag

 This is a Cruise Cabin Hack we got from our followers.
 Keeping a laundry bag in your cruise cabin closet is a must!

 Throughout the day, you’ll be excitedly bouncing from one activity to the next.
 Maybe that includes a gym session in the morning, pool day after breakfast, basketball or shuffleboard in the afternoon, and some intense dance-floor action late night.

 Chances are, that you’re rooming with at least one other person in your cruise cabin.
 Staterooms are significantly smaller than hotel rooms and can get tight.
-Fortunately, there are Cruise Hacks to making the most of this space.
+Fortunately, there are Cruise Accessories to make the most of this space.

 Cruise cabins aren’t like a hotel, where you’re able to adjust your personal thermostat.
 You’ll likely be at the mercy of a central cooling unit, which you can’t control.

 As such, chances are you’ll either be too hot or too cold.
 For those that are too cold, you can add layers.
 For those too warm, well, you can only shed so many until you’re naked on top of your covers.